xhl-video/lxh/_pages/about.md

 Xianhang Li
 ======

 Hi!
-I’m an incoming Ph.D student in computer science  at [ University of California, Santa Cruz](https://www.soe.ucsc.edu/departments/computer-science-and-engineering).
+I’m a Ph.D student in computer science  at [ University of California, Santa Cruz](https://www.soe.ucsc.edu/departments/computer-science-and-engineering).
 My adviser is Prof. [Cihang Xie](https://cihangxie.github.io/).
 My research interest is on computer vision and deep learning, with particular interests in action recognition, video classification and video synthesis.